Argyll, the Trossachs & Stirling

 - Take action for red squirrels by joining our trap-loan scheme

 Landowners in certain areas can control grey squirrels under Forestry Grant Scheme funding, or join the project’s trap-loan scheme.
 Woodland owners, meanwhile, can adjust the management of their woods to benefit red squirrels.
-Please contact your local Conservation Officer for more information.
+Please contact your local SSRS or Scottish Forestry staff for more information.